Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Singularity analysis, stable laws, and mixed Poisson distributions

-However, as our work extends to some interesting degenerated cases where $M(z)$ is an entire function (i.e., $\rho_M=+\infty$), we will also encompass this case, for which it is convenient to set \mbox{$\lambda_M=0$}.
-The case $\lambda_M=0$ is archetypal of cases where $M(z)$ only affects the asymptotics of~$f_n$ by a multiplicative constant like in Equation~\eqref{eq2}.

 Thus, thanks to Equations~\eqref{eq1} and \eqref{eq2}, we can now focus (without loss of generality, or rather ``without loss of difficulty!'') on the case $\rho_M=\rho_H$ which is more involved as here $G(z)$, $H(z)$, and $M(z)$ are \textit{all contributing} to the asymptotics in a nontrivial way.
-Indeed, plugging the singular expansions~\eqref{EqSA} and~\eqref{eq:GFasyrho} for $G/H/M$ into $F(z)=G(H(z))M(z)$, we get the following expansions (where we omit the terms not contributing to the first-order asymptotics): {
+Then, one gets different r\'egimes (depending on $\lambda_H$) for the asymptotics of the coefficient of $F(z)$.
+In this article we focus on the range $0 < \lambda_H < 1$, while we treat the other range $\lambda_H>1$ in a companion article~\cite{BanderierKubaWallner2021b}.

+Note that, as our work extends to some interesting combinatorial cases where $M(z)$ has a radius of convergence $\rho_M>\rho_H$, we will also encompass this case, for which it is then convenient to set \mbox{$\lambda_M=+\infty$} (the singular exponent of $M(z)$ at $z=\rho_H$ is infinite whenever $M$ is analytical there).
+The case $\lambda_M=+\infty$ is thus archetypal of cases where $M(z)$ only affects the asymptotics of~$f_n$ by a multiplicative constant like in Equation~\eqref{eq2}.